 Using a franchise consultant can eliminate these problems and take you one step ahead of the competition from the start.
 It really need not cost a great deal of money because we can tailor our work to mentoring and supporting you when you want to be more hands-on.

-The first thing your consultant will do is a feasibility study, which, along with his or her experience, will indicate the franchise structure that your company and, possibly more importantly, your management team will be able to work with and develop.
+The first thing your consultant will do is a feasibility study.
+This will indicate how franchisable the business is and what there is to work with and develop.

 Next, the franchise consultant will establish the most suitable structure for your franchise system.
 Franchises come in many shapes and forms – job franchises, master franchises, regional or area development franchises.
 All are suited to particular business types and cultures.